coopersully/guardian.coopersully.me/content/docs/logs.md

 * A user deafens themselves
 * A user undeafens themselves
 * A user is server muted
-* A user us server-unmuted
+* A user is server-unmuted
 * A user is server deafened
-* A user us server-undeafened
+* A user is server-undeafened
 * A user's nickname is updated
 * A user's roles are added to
 * A user's roles are removed from